djbieber/stratifyd-user-guide/docs/source/index.rst

 + Signals is completely web-based.
 The only software required is a web browser.

 + Signals' web interface is point-and-click.
-No programming knowledge is required, allowing you to be up and running in a matter of minutes.
+No programming knowledge is required.

 ..
 Note:: **For new users**: Follow the :doc:`quickstartguide` to get up and running in a matter of minutes.